 Your relocation expenses will also depend on the relocation date you choose.
 The peak relocation season is from May till September, and during this period, cross-country moving companies charge up to 20% more than their standard rate.
 This applies to holidays and weekends.
 If your budget is tight, you should consider relocating out of season.
 Your fee will also be significantly lower if you book your move way in advance.

 If you have many bulkier and heavier items, your chosen company can decide to charge extra for labor.
 If the distance between the truck and your front door is greater, you’re expected to pay a long carry fee.
 The same goes for flights of stairs.
 If your hired professionals have to go up and down many times, you will have to pay a stair carry or an elevator fee.
 Booking an auto shipping service will also be an additional expense.
 You should be prepared to pay extra for any specific need or preference you might have during your move.

 A local mover charges their services by the hour.
 This means that the faster you move, the less you’ll be charged.
 Wondering how much do movers make an hour?
 You’ll have to pay around $90-$120 per hour for a truck and two men.
 If you book only the labor service for your local move, your expenses will be about $60-$80 per hour.

 An hourly rate means that you are paying for the time professionals spent working on your relocation.
 This, however, can also vary and depend on a couple of factors.
 That includes travel fees, the number of people working on your move, packing materials, and additional services you’ll be using.
 The size of your home is also a significant factor:

-And we have come to an end.
-Now you know how much do movers cost for both local and cross-country moves.
+And we have come to the end.
+Now you know how much movers cost for both local and cross-country moves.
 When the time for relocation comes, remember to obtain quotes from several companies, three at least.
 Then decide which one offers moving services that fit your budget, needs, and preferences the best.
 With reputable, trustworthy, and cost-effective long-distance movers, smooth and successful relocation is a guarantee.